 Monthly Installment Plans

 As of December 2019, users can purchase iPhones using their Apple Card and pay it off with a 0% interest rate over 24 months so long as they select a carrier at checkout.
 The 3% cashback would still apply, thus giving users a great value when purchasing their new iPhone.

-An update to the service in June 2020 allows users to purchase almost any Apple device or accessory to be purchased on some length of installment plan.
-Depending on price, devices can be purchased on 6-month or 12-month installment plans at 0% interest.
+An update to the service in June 2020 allows users to purchase almost any Apple device or accessory on some length of installment plan.
+Depending on price, users can purchase devices on 6-month or 12-month installment plans at 0% interest.